 It is required that annual audits will be completed within five and one-half months of the close of each fiscal year.
-Thereafter, a copy of the auditor's findings will be forwarded to Los Angeles Unified School District.
+Thereafter, a copy of the auditor's findings will be forwarded to Los Angeles Unified School

+District.
 All financial statements will be submitted to LAUSD by December 15th following the close of the fiscal year.
-The Audit Committee, which is made up of Green Dot Management and the Green Dot Board members will review any audit exceptions or deficiencies and report recommendations to Green Dot's full Board as to how these have been, or will be, resolved.
+The Audit Committee will review any audit exceptions or deficiencies and report recommendations to Green Dot's full Board as to how these have been, or will be, resolved.

-If the school were to have a finding, material weakness or audit exceptions, it would be addressed and corrected immediately.
+If the Charter School were to have a finding, material weakness or audit exceptions, it would be addressed and corrected immediately.
 Audit exceptions would be addressed in collaboration with the Green Dot Finance and Accounting department and the Audit Committee as soon as they were discovered.
 They would be addressed with the Board of Directors at the December Board meeting where the Audit is reviewed.
-If a global change in process were required, it would be brought up to senior management, the Audit Committee of the Board and if material the Board of Directors for approval.
-In addition, Oscar De La Hoya Ánimo will act upon these recommendations, and report its actions to Los Angeles Unified School District.
+If a global change in process were required, it would be brought up to the Audit Committee of the Board and if material the Board of Directors for approval.
+In addition, the principal of Ánimo South Los Angeles will act upon these recommendations, and report its actions to Los Angeles Unified School District.
 (47605 (b)(5)(I)).

 Consistent with EC Section 41020(h), not later than December 15, a report of each local educational agency audit for the preceding fiscal year shall be filed with the county superintendent of schools of the county in which the local educational agency is located, the department, and the Controller.
 The Superintendent shall make any adjustments necessary in future apportionments of all state funds, to correct any audit exceptions revealed by those audit reports.
-In addition, per AB 1994, Oscar De La Hoya Ánimo will provide an annual financial report to LAUSD in a format developed by the Superintendent of Public Instruction.
-Oscar De La Hoya Ánimo will submit its annual audit to the State Controller, COE, CDE and LAUSD.
+In addition, per AB 1994, Ánimo South Los Angeles will provide an annual financial report to LAUSD in a format developed by the Superintendent of Public Instruction. Ánimo South Los Angeles will submit its annual audit to the State Controller, COE, CDE and LAUSD.
 Green Dot's Controller and Auditor are responsible for ensuring that the completed audit is sent to all required agencies by the statutory deadline.

 Administrative/business operations are performed by Green Dot.
-Green Dot provides the following services, plans and systems to its schools and will provide similar services to Oscar De La Hoya Ánimo:
+Green Dot provides the following services, plans and systems to its schools and will provide similar services to Ánimo South Los Angeles: